PAmerikanos/PiBQ/README.md

     ```
 4. Clone Git repo: `git clone https://github.com/PAmerikanos/RT_temperature_dashboard.git`

+**CAUTION:** Do not run VSCode server on the RPi for development as it overloads the device and freezes it.

 ## Operation
 1. Turn RPi on and connect it to the Internet.
 Automatic WiFi connection is set to `Pefki` SSID.
 2. On computer within the LAN: